nobl/ioBroker.senec/README.md

 ### Reporting a Problem

-Please open an issue on [GitHub](https://github.com/nobl/ioBroker.senec/issues).
+For questions, setups and comparing notes with other users, there is a [dedicated thread in the ioBroker forum](https://forum.iobroker.net/topic/30620/neuer-adapter-senec-home-adapter) — mainly German, and usually the quickest way to an answer.
+For something that looks like a bug, please open an issue on [GitHub](https://github.com/nobl/ioBroker.senec/issues).
 It helps to include your system model, which connectors you have enabled, the adapter and ioBroker versions, and a debug-level log covering the failure — the documentation walks through [collecting one](docs/en/README.md#collecting-a-debug-log) and [what makes a report actionable](docs/en/README.md#reporting-an-issue).

 One thing worth checking first: implausible readings usually originate in the appliance rather than in the adapter, which mostly passes values through.
 A value that looks wrong on the dashboard will generally look just as wrong in the appliance's own web interface — and if it does not, that difference is exactly what to put in the report.